fieldbook/api-docs/reference.md

 * Throughout the API, records (rows) are represented as simple JSON objects.

-* The keys of the object are based on the field names.
+* The keys of the object are based on the field names, as described above.
 (Again, don't name two fields the same thing, or there will be conflicts!)

 * Each record also has an `id` key with a short integer ID.
 This can be used to retrieve the record.
 (Again, don't name a field “ID”, or the actual ID will be shadowed.)